csh3/RegCloser/README.md

 3. HighDepth		Identify high depth regions in the contig ends (optional)
 4. CollectReads		Collect reads in the gap regions for local assembly and make tab files of linking information between contigs
 5. Scaffold		Generate new scaffolds from initial contigs using SSPACE_Standard_v3.0 (optional)
-6. ReEstimateGapSize	Re-estimate gap sizes and their standard deviations in the scaffolds
+6. ReEstimateGapSize	Re-estimate gap sizes in the scaffolds
 7. LocalAssembly 	Assemble gap sequences via the robust regression OLC approach
 ```